 Although the DOC of Prosecco is named after a town over 100km away on the coast near Trieste, the heart of its production is in Conegliano Valdobbiadene in the Veneto.
-This UNESCO World Heritage site - located in the hills on the way north from Venice and Treviso towards Cortina d’Ampezzo and the Dolomites - is the true home of the Glera grape variety, historically known as the Prosecco.
+This UNESCO World Heritage site is located in the hills on the way north from Venice and Treviso towards Cortina d’Ampezzo and the Dolomites.
+It is the true home of the Glera grape variety, historically known as the Prosecco.

 However, Genesio, Luigi and (at first) Enrico all grew grapes to sell to the cooperative and later to specific wineries, where Enrico worked as a consultant oenologist.
 Finally, however, thanks to his sister’s tenacity and vision, Enrico Moschetta was able to show what he could do with complete control of both growing and vinification, when BiancaVigna was founded in 2004.

-BiancaVigna owns 30 hectares of land, with parcels in both the DOC of Prosecco and the Prosecco Superiore DOCG of Conegliano Valdobbiadene, including some from the prestigious “crus” of Rive di Solligo, Rive di Ogliano and Rive di Collalto.
+BiancaVigna owns 30 hectares of land, with parcels in both the DOC of Prosecco and the Prosecco Superiore DOCG of Conegliano Valdobbiadene.
+This includes some from the prestigious “crus” of Rive di Solligo, Rive di Ogliano and Rive di Collalto.
 Enrico knows them all in detail and understands how to get the best out of them.

 Despite the fact that grapes in the Prosecco DOC can be mechanically harvested, BiancaVigna follows the more rigorous rules of the Conegliano Valdobbiadene DOCG - where hand-picking only is allowed - for all its grapes, whether in the DOCG or not.
 The grapes are then pressed at locations within their appellation and go into steel tanks with no blending of vineyards.

 The real treat, however, is the Prosecco di Conegliano Valdobbiadene - its extra depth is first experienced on the nose with a tropical garden’s worth of floral aromas, before a creamy mouthfeel carries subtle notes of pears and peaches through to an extended fade-out.
-The outlier is the salmon-pink Spumante Rosa, which includes just 5% Pinot Noir - adding not only colour but a hint of cherry and red berry, making it an extremely adaptable Prosecco, drinkable from aperitivo to dolce.
+The outlier is the salmon-pink Spumante Rosa, which includes just 5% Pinot Noir - adding not only colour but a hint of cherry and red berry.
+This makes Prosecco di Conegliano Valdobbiadene an extremely adaptable Prosecco, drinkable from aperitivo to dolce.